neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ### Nesting HTML elements

 Nesting groups elements together in a meaningful way.
-The element containing the other elements is called the "parent element", which contains one or more "child elements".
+The element containing the other elements is called the _parent element_, which contains one or more _child elements_.

 The following cases are typical examples of nested elements: